-The Department of Employee Trust Funds is working with state health officials and health plans participating in the State of Wisconsin Group Health Insurance Program to ensure you receive the care you and/or your covered dependents need during the COVID-19 pandemic.
+The Department of Employee Trust Funds continues to work with state health officials and health plans participating in the State of Wisconsin Group Health Insurance Program to ensure you receive the care you and/or your covered dependents need.

-We will provide updates on group health insurance benefits and coverage related to the COVID-19 pandemic as the situation continues to develop.
+We will provide updates on group health insurance benefits and coverage related to the COVID-19 as needed.

 Below you will find answers to commonly asked questions about your health benefits in relation to COVID-19.

 Most members can purchase over-the-counter COVID-19 diagnostic test kits at no cost to you.
 Coverage limits and exclusions apply.
 See Over-the-Counter COVID-19 Test Coverage Test Information for additional details and resources.